For the electronics of the future: Diamond wafers with boron developed in St. Petersburg

 To create a semiconductor, graphite was placed in a chamber with high pressure (5-6 gigapascals) and a temperature of 1300-1600°C. This made it possible to obtain a diamond crystal in a few days.

 At the moment, a sample has been obtained, on the basis of which it is possible to manufacture prototypes of electronic devices.
-However, for the introduction of developments into mass production, it is necessary to achieve the size of a diamond single-crystal substrate of electronic quality from 2 inches and above with a dislocation density of less than 103 in the minus second power of centimeters.
+However, for the introduction of developments into mass production, it is necessary to achieve the size of a diamond single-crystal substrate of electronic quality from 2 inches and above with a dislocation density of less than 103 in the minus second degree centimeters.

 Vasily Zubkov, Professor of the Department of Micro- and Nanoelectronics, SPbGETU "LETI"